TobiasPleyer/blog/content/post7.rst

 :authors: Tobias Pleyer
 :summary: Part 2 of "A closer look at Python's import mechanism"

-This is the second part in a series of articles about Python's import mechanism.
-I am planning to give a detailed look on the entire call stack, from the very low level interface to the very high level interface and its manipulation facilities.

 Outline of the Series
 =====================

 #. `What is a module? <{filename}/post4.rst>`_
 #. `The low level import interface <{filename}/post7.rst>`_
+#. `Bootstrapping and the importlib module <{filename}/post8.rst>`_
 #.
-Bootstrapping and the importlib module
-#.
 How to customize Python's import behaviour

 The low level import interface
 ------------------------------

-This is part 2 of my series about Python's import mechanism.
+This is the second part in a series of articles about Python's import mechanism.
+I am planning to give a detailed look on the entire call stack, from the very low level interface to the very high level interface and its manipulation facilities.
 You can start at the beginning `here <{filename}/post4.rst>`_.

 **Remark:** All my findings, references and source code depictions are based on the `CPython GitHub repository`_ checked out at tag *v3.6.1rc1*.